 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- have either a Principal License/Type 75 certificate or a master's degree in accounting or business
+You also need to have either a Principal License/Type 75 certificate or a master’s degree in accounting or business.

-- Superintendent's Endorsement Program: a valid Type 75 certificate and two years of school leadership/administrative experience
+- Superintendent’s Program: a valid Type 75 certificate and two years of school leadership/administrative experience

 - Chief School Business Official Endorsement Program: a valid Type 75 certificate for Ed.
 Admin graduates or a Master’s in Business, Accounting, Finance, Public Administration

-- ability to make a difference in student academic performance
+- Ability to make a difference in student performance

-- potential to become an educational leader who can motivate and support faculty to promote student learn for all students
+- Potential to become a special education administrative leader who can motivate and support faculty and families and who can promote learning by students with disabilities